Medicines can be dangerous if used incorrectly or if the wrong amount is taken. Most Common Medication Poisoning Reported to the GPC

 It is important to get ride of any expired or unused medication in the correct way.
 This is especially true when children and pets are in the home.
 Here are some ways that poison centers and the Food and Drug Administration (FDA) recommend that you dispose of expired or unused medication.

 - Medication disposal drop box, collection site or take-back event: These options are the best way to get rid of expired, unwanted or unused medicines.
-To find a disposal location near you visit the Diversion Control Division website, or rxdrugdropbox.org.
+To find a disposal location near you visit the Stop RX Abuse in Georgia website, or rxdrugdropbox.org.

 - Drug disposal pouch: There are now products available that deactivate drugs in an environmentally friendly way while reducing the opportunity for abuse or misuse.
 These include drug deactivating pouches, pods and other products.